BenjaminIsaac0111/daedalus/README.md

 * -c: the model config file in YAML format.
 For more information on the configuration file, refer to [section: Configuration file](#configuration-file).
 * --location: target LAD code, here `E08000032`.
-Note that, daedalus can be run in parallel for several LADs, refer to [section: Speeding up simulations over several LADs by parallelization](#speeding-up-simulations-over-several-lads-by-parallelization)
+Note that, *Daedalus* can be run in parallel for several LADs, refer to [section: Speeding up simulations over several LADs by parallelization](#speeding-up-simulations-over-several-lads-by-parallelization)
 * --input_data_dir: the parent directory where population file is stored, e.g., `data` where `ssm_E08000032_MSOA11_ppp_2011.csv` is located.
 * --persistent_data_dir: the parent directory that contains all persistent data, e.g., rates, OD matrices and etc, refer to [section: Preparing datasets](#preparing-datasets) for details.
 * --output_dir: directory where the output files will be stored.

-As an example, when running the above command, daedalus store the results in the following directory structure:
+As an example, when running the above command, *Daedalus* store the results in the following directory structure:

 XXX